una-auxme/paf/doc/06_perception/06_vision_node.md

 # Vision Node

 The Visison Node provides an adaptive interface that is able to perform object-detection and/or image-segmentation on multiple cameras at the same time.
-It can also subsripe to the lisdar_distance publisher and calculate distances of objects inside the detected bounding boxes.
+It can also subscribe to the lidar_distance publisher and calculate distances of objects inside the detected bounding boxes.

 ## Model overview

-The Vision-Node implements a lot of different models which can be specified in the perception launch file.
+The Vision-Node implements an interface for a lot of different models which can be specified in the perception launch file.

 | Model                                 | Type         | Distance Calculation |
 |---------------------------------------|--------------|--------|